k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 existing allocation before attempting to allocate from any range.

 Configurations using `all` must be drained before appending a range as well as before any other range change.
-Under the existing `all` allocation loop, a retried ADD after an append would allocate an additional address from the new range and change the result for an existing workload.
+Under the existing `all` allocation loop, an ADD for a replacement sandbox after an append would allocate an additional address from the new range and change the result for an existing workload.

 Old ranges remain configured until the entire network is drained.
 After all allocations have been released, operators may change the strategy or